Askrigg: History

 Askrigg became a junction of two turnpikes; the first, the Richmond to Lancaster Turnpike, was sent through the village in 1751.
 A diversion through the then hamlet of Hawes in 1795, meant that the market at Askrigg fell into decline as Hawes became the last coaching stop in Wensleydale before going over into Ribblesdale.
 In 1761, the turnpike to Sedbergh was started.

-Askrigg has a market cross erected in 1830, a stone pump and an iron bull ring set into the cobbles.
+Askrigg market cross was erected in 1830, while a stone pump and an iron bull ring are set into the cobbles.
 The bull ring dates from the 18th century and earlier, when bulls would be tied here and then attacked or baited with dogs.
 A local historian wrote that "it used to be a custom in Askrigg for a man who wanted to fight to go and turn the bull ring over; if another man was feeling the same, he came and turned it back and they had a fight."

-One of the local pubs, the Crown Inn, has been known under this name since the 1850s and there has been an inn at this site since the late 18th century.
+One of the local pubs, the Crown Inn, has been known under this name since the 1850s, and there has been an inn at this site since the late 18th century.
 The other pub, the Kings Arms Hotel, was built in 1767 as a coaching inn by John Pratt, a local who had made a fortune as a jockey.
 Pratt was a racehorse breeder and master of the Askrigg Harriers during the 18th century.
 He kept his hunters and pack of hounds in a yard behind the house he built on Askrigg's main street in 1767.
 The kennels and stabling date to the late 18th or early 19th century.
 The kennels had a semi-circular enclosure attached and the long row of stabling lay beyond.
 Pratt's hunters were ridden in and out of his land through Robinson's Gateways on the main street.
 The site has now been restored to provide holiday accommodation.

 The village once had a railway station that was part of the Hawes Branch of the North Eastern Railway from its opening in 1878 to its closure in April 1954.
 The Wensleydale Railway Association has plans to rebuild the railway from Northallerton (from its current western terminus at Redmire) to Garsdale including the re-opening of the station in the village.
 This had been planned for since 2005, but due to spiralling costs, the railway is focussing on reaching only Castle Bolton initially from Redmire.

 Governance

-The village lies within the Richmond UK Parliament constituency.
-It is also within the Upper Dales electoral division of North Yorkshire County Council and the Addlebrough ward of Richmondshire District Council.
+The village lies within the Richmond and Northallerton UK Parliament constituency.
+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.
 The local Parish Council has six councillors.

 The civil parish shares a grouped parish council with the civil parish of Low Abbotside, known as Askrigg & Low Abbotside Parish Council.